yyd01245/grassroots-contracts/contracts/README.md

 After project setup is complete, the last thing needed to do is to ready the project by calling the `grassroots::readyproject` action.

+Note that there is a non-refundable `25.0 TLOS` fee for readying a project, as this action is committing it to a crowdfunding campaign.

 * `readyproject`(name project_name, name creator, uint8_t length_in_days)

     `project_name` is the name of the project to ready.